 The Island of Gugh

-The Isles of Silly lie about 28 miles southwest of the coast of mainland Cornwall.
+The Isles of Scilly lie about 28 miles southwest of the coast of mainland Cornwall.
 There are six inhabited islands, including Gugh, and around 140 smaller off-islands that are mostly home to birds.

 Gugh is tiny.
 Just 600m long by 310m wide.
 It has only two houses designed and built in the 1920s by Charles Hamlet Cooper.
 The two buildings have unusual curved roofs, common in some Scandinavian countries, that make them better able to stand up to the wild weather.